jordanNewberry21/vatti-pet-hotel-1/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Acknowledgement
-Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped helped me make this application a reality.
-Sepcial thanks to our primary instructor, [Mary Mossman](https://github.com/mbMosman)
+Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped me with the knowledge that helped me make this application a reality.
+Special thanks to our primary instructor, [Mary Mosman](https://github.com/mbMosman)

 This application was built by:
 - [James Posey](https://github.com/jposeyjr)